trimstray/nginx-admins-handbook/README.md

 If you love security keep your eye on this one: [Cryptology ePrint Archive](https://eprint.iacr.org/).
 It provides access to recent research in cryptology and explores many subjects of security (e.g. Ciphers, Algorithms, SSL/TLS protocols).
 A great introduction that covers core concepts of cryptography is [Practical Cryptography for Developers](https://cryptobook.nakov.com/).
 I also recommend to read the [Bulletproof SSL and TLS](https://www.feistyduck.com/books/bulletproof-ssl-and-tls/).
 Yep, it's definitely the most comprehensive book about deploying TLS for me.

 An obligatory source of knowledge is also the [OWASP Cheat Sheet Series](https://cheatsheetseries.owasp.org/).
 You should ought treat it as an excellent security guidance.
+[Burp Scanner - Issue Definitions](https://portswigger.net/kb/issues) introduces you to the web apps and security vulnerabilities and it's a great listing contains the definitions of all issues that can be detected by this tool.
 Finally, [The Web Security Academy](https://portswigger.net/web-security) is a free online training center for web application security.
 It includes content from PortSwigger's in-house research team and high-quality reading materials and interactive labs of varying levels of difficulty.
-[Burp Scanner - Issue Definitions](https://portswigger.net/kb/issues) introduces you to the web apps and security vulnerabilities and it's a great listing contains the definitions of all issues that can be detected by this tool.
-Both are really good source to start learning about web application security.
+All are really good source to start learning about web application security.

 ## Prologue